calculquebec/cip201-serveurs-calcul/scripts/openmp-primes/README.txt

 1. Compile the program:

 $ module load StdEnv/2023 gcc/12.3
-$ mpicc -o primes primes.c -fopenmp
+$ gcc -o primes primes.c -fopenmp

 2. Submit the job script to the scheduler: